-If you change your address and contact details, you should inform your Course Tutor immediately.
+If you change your address and contact details, you should inform your Course Tutor immediately to ensure the system is updated.
 This includes your email address as the College will often contact you in this way.

 It is your responsibility as a student to comply with the Course and Module requirements for attendance and for completion of assessments on time.
-Please check the Regulations for validated awards of The Open University which can be found on the College website.
+Please check the Regulations for validated awards of The Open University which can be found on the College website and MOODLE.